FRIDM636/gr-softcast/docs/README.md

-This is the softcast-write-a-block package meant as a guide to building out-of-tree packages.
-To use the softcast blocks, the Python namespaces is in 'softcast', which is imported as:

-    import softcast

-See the Doxygen documentation for details about the blocks available in this package.
-A quick listing of the details can be found in Python after importing by using:

-    help(softcast)
+This is the softcast-write-a-block package, implement the modulation type presented in the paper:

+* [Softcast] (https://people.csail.mit.edu/szym/softcast/tr2.pdf) a paper describe this work